subquery/documentation/docs/quickstart/quickstart_chains/terra.md

 You will find the generated models in the `/src/types/models` directory.

-Check out [GraphQL Schema](../../build/graphql.md) documentation to get detailed information on `schema.graphql` file.
+Check out the [GraphQL Schema](../../build/graphql.md) documentation to get in-depth information on `schema.graphql` file.

-Now, you have made important changes to the GraphQL Schema file.
-Let’s move on with the next configuration.
+Now that you have made essential changes to the GraphQL Schema file, let’s move forward to the next file

 ### 1.2 Update Your Project Manifest File

 The Project Manifest (`project.yaml`) file works as an entry point to your Terra project.
 It defines most of the details on how SubQuery will index and transform the chain data.

-Please note that the manifest file has already been set up correctly and doesn’t require many changes, but you need to change the handlers. **Since you are going to index all Terra transfer events, you need to update the `datasources` section as follows:**
+Please note that the manifest file has already been set up correctly and doesn’t require many changes, but you need to change the handlers.

+**Since you are going to index all Terra transfer events, you need to update the `datasources` section as follows:**

 ```yaml
 dataSources: